yunpengn/MacBook/README.md

 ### MySQL Development Environment

-1. We don't use other SQL servers.
-MySQL is the only choice for now.
-2. Install the latest version of MySQL server by `brew install mysql`.
+1. Install the latest version of MySQL server by `brew install mysql`.
-3. Start the MySQL instance at the background via `brew services start mysql`.
+2. Start the MySQL instance at the background via `brew services start mysql`.
 3. Secure the MySQL instance with `mysql_secure_installation`:
     - We recommend to use the same password as MacOS login password;
     - For local development, it is fine to not use the `VALIDATE PASSWORD` component;